-A cultural revival began after the middle of the eighth century (after the resolution of the Iconoclastic controversy), but cities never achieved their former prominence.
+A cultural revival began after the middle of the eighth century, but cities never achieved their former prominence.
 As Byzantine society became more private and inward-turning, the home and family became the dominant social focus, with public architecture limited almost exclusively to defense.

 Old cities, new names

 Often cities that had been abandoned were resettled with new names, the older ones forgotten: Abdera became Polystylon; Sparta became Lacedaemonia.
 Settlements that were not abandoned shrank, with smaller circuits of fortification; texts refer to these as kastra rather than as poleis.

 The few new towns of the period developed because of their strategic or protected locations, as at Monemvasia.
 In Cappadocia, numerous new agricultural settlements date from the tenth and eleventh centuries, cut into the soft volcanic rock formations, but these are no more than villages.
 View a plan of the settlement at Çanlı Kilise near Akhisar in Cappadocia.